pubnub/pubnub-mcp-server/resources/sdk_docs/go_publish-and-subscribe.md

 ```
 1

 ```

 ## Unsubscribe

-Unsubscribe from one or more channels.
-For multiplexed subscriptions, the socket closes only when no channels remain.
+Removes channels from the subscription.
+If only one channel, issues a leave and closes the socket; for multiplexed subscriptions, removes specified channels while keeping the socket open if others remain.

-Unsubscribing from all channels resets the last-received timetoken and can cause message gaps if you immediately subscribe elsewhere.
+Note: Unsubscribing from all channels then subscribing to new ones resets timetoken and may cause message gaps.

 ### Method(s)